R35007/mock-server-vscode-extension/README.md

       "description": "Your description here" // This description will be shown in the switch environment pick list },
     "Your New  Environment Name": {
-      "db": ["./testDb2.json", "./testDb2.json"] // Can also provide multiple paths
+      "db": ["./testDb2.json", "./testDb2.json"],  // Can also provide multiple paths
+      "injectors": [],
+      "middlewares": [],
     }
   }
   ```
-  > Note: All the paths given in the `env.config.json` will be relative to the path given in `mock-server.settings.paths.environment`.
+  > Note: All the paths given in the `env-config.json` will be relative to the path given in `mock-server.settings.paths.environment`.
 File or Folder name with `injectors` and `middlewares` will not list in the pick list.

 ### `Get Db Snapshot`